-Pituitary tumors represent from 10% to 25% of all intracranial neoplasms.
+Pituitary tumors account for 10% to 25% of all intracranial neoplasms.
 Depending on the study cited, pituitary tumors can be classified into one of the following three groups according to their biological behavior:[1,2]

-Adenomas comprise the largest portion of pituitary neoplasms with an overall estimated prevalence of 17%.
+Adenomas account for the largest portion of pituitary neoplasms with an overall estimated prevalence of 17%.
 Few adenomas are symptomatic.[3]
 In addition, pituitary adenomas may be distinguished anatomically as intrapituitary, intrasellar, diffuse, and invasive.[4]
-Invasive adenomas, which account for approximately 35% of all pituitary neoplasms, may invade the dura mater, cranial bone, or sphenoid sinus.[5]
+Approximately 35% of pituitary adenomas are invasive, and may invade the dura mater, cranial bone, or sphenoid sinus.[5]
 Carcinomas account for 0.1% to 0.2% of all pituitary tumors.[6,7]

 The most characteristic presenting features of pituitary adenomas include inappropriate pituitary hormone secretion and visual field deficits.[8]

-Rare signs and symptoms of pituitary disease include the following:[8]
+Rare signs and symptoms of pituitary disease include:[8]

 The signs and symptoms commonly associated with pituitary tumors are derived from each specific cell type (i.e., prolactinomas, corticotroph adenomas, somatotroph adenomas, thyrotroph adenomas, and nonfunctioning adenomas).

-Signs and symptoms of prolactin-producing pituitary tumors, also known as prolactinomas and lactotroph adenomas, may include the following:[8]
+Signs and symptoms of prolactin-producing pituitary tumors, also known as prolactinomas and lactotroph adenomas, may include:[8]

-Signs and symptoms of adrenocorticotrophic hormone-producing pituitary tumors, also known as corticotroph adenomas, may include the following:[8]
+Signs and symptoms of adrenocorticotrophic hormone–producing pituitary tumors, also known as corticotroph adenomas, may include:[8]

-Signs and symptoms of growth hormone-producing pituitary tumors, also known as somatotroph adenomas, may include the following:[8]
+Signs and symptoms of growth hormone–producing pituitary tumors, also known as somatotroph adenomas, may include:[8]

-Signs and symptoms of thyrotropin (thyroid-stimulating hormone)-producing tumors, also known as thyrotroph adenomas, may include the following:[9]
+Signs and symptoms of thyrotropin (thyroid-stimulating hormone)-producing tumors, also known as thyrotroph adenomas, may include:[9]

-Signs and symptoms of nonfunctioning adenomas (most commonly gonadotroph adenomas) may include the following:[10]
+Signs and symptoms of nonfunctioning adenomas (most commonly gonadotroph adenomas) may include:[10]

 In addition to cell-type specific presentations, pituitary apoplexy (i.e., pituitary adenoma apoplexy) represents another important clinical presentation of pituitary adenomas.
 Pituitary apoplexy can result from an acute hemorrhagic or ischemic infarction of the pituitary in patients harboring often unrecognized secreting or nonfunctioning pituitary adenomas.
 In a series analyzing 40 cases of pituitary apoplexy, the presenting signs and symptoms included headache (63%), vomiting (50%), visual field defects (61%), ocular paresis (40%), mental deterioration (13%), hyponatremia (13%), and syncope (5%).
 There were only four cases in which the pituitary tumor was diagnosed before the apoplexy presentation.[11]